-Also known as just plain chard, swiss chard has large, fleshy but tender deep green leaves and thick, crisp stalks.
-Although they're unrelated, chard is similar to spinach, but with a stronger, more assertive (some think, bitter) flavour.
+Also known as plain chard, Swiss chard has large, fleshy, tender, deep green leaves and thick, crisp stalks.
+Although they're unrelated, chard is similar to spinach, but with a stronger, more assertive (or, as some think, bitter) flavour.

 Choose the best

-The leaf and the stalks should be cooked separately.
-Wash, then cut off the stalks from the leaves and leave whole or chop, as required.
-On some older leaves you may need to cut the ribs out of the leaves, too.
-Leaves can be left whole, or chopped, as required.
+The leaves and stalks should be cooked separately.
+Wash then cut the stalks from the leaves and leave whole or chop, as required.
+On some older leaves you may need to cut out the ribs, too.
+Leaves can be left whole or chopped, as required.